Back to Top

 Combat Basics

-Combat in Realm of Strife is turn based and takes place in a Turn Order that is determined a the beginning of each new combat or encounter.
-In the event that one faction within the combat was able to set up some kind of Ambush or surprise attack, everyone within the ambushing faction will get one free round before combat reverts to the basic Turn Order rules.
+Combat in Realm of Strife is turn based and takes place in a Turn Order that is determined at the beginning of each new combat or encounter.
+In the event that one faction within the combat was able to set up some kind of Ambush or surprise attack, everyone within the ambushing faction will get one free round (in Turn Order) before combat reverts to the basic Turn Order rules.

 While each playable character or GM controlled foe/character must act in Turn Order (highest to lowest), one character per side may forfeit their sequenced turn and choose to act last (often referred to as “going to the bottom of the queue”)

-A player characters turn (as well as GM controlled NPCs and foes) is typically comprised of some combination of movement, an instant and an action.
-However at times a player may be required to surrender their whole turn to accomplish something.
+A player characters turn (as well as GM controlled NPCs and foes) is typically comprised of the following elements: movement, instant, action and reaction.
+These elements can take place in any order, though actions always ending your turn and reactions take out-of-turn.
+At times a player may also be required to surrender their whole turn to accomplish something.
 These various elements of a turn are summarized as follows:

 Whole Turn